akazukin5151/koneko-twitter/README.md

 # koneko-twitter

-A minimal example of how [koneko](https://github.com/twenty5151/koneko) can be modified for other purposes.
+A rough and minimal example of how [koneko](https://github.com/twenty5151/koneko) can be modified for other purposes.
 Here, twitter is used as an example.

 ![preview](preview.png)